Trees

 Cotinus obovatus / American smoketree

-Crataegus crus-galli / cockspur hawthorne
+Crataegus crus-galli / cockspur hawthorn

 Crataegus phaenopyrum / Washington hawthorn